Treating advanced ovarian cancer

 Advanced ovarian cancer means cancer from stages 2 to 4.
 It has spread away from the ovary to other parts of the body.
 Cancer that has spread to another part of the body is called secondary cancer or metastases.
 Unfortunately, ovarian cancer can often be quite advanced when it is first diagnosed.
 Women may not have any symptoms when the cancer is in its early stages.
 Or any symptoms may have been vague and difficult to spot or explain.

 Ovarian cancer that is advanced when it is first diagnosed can sometimes be cured with surgery and chemotherapy.
 Though this will partly depend on what the exact stage is.
-Ovarian cancer that comes back after treatment (recurrence) cannot usually be cured, but treatment may control it for some time.
+Ovarian cancer that comes back after treatment (recurrence) can't usually be cured, but treatment may control it for some time.

 The aim of treatment for advanced cancer is usually to shrink the cancer and control it for as long as possible.